 Low motivation, low self-esteem, anxiety, introversion, and inhibition can raise the affective filter and form a ‘mental block’ that prevents comprehensible input from being used for acquisition.

-In other words, when the filter is ‘up’ it impedes language acquisition.
+In other words, when the filter is ‘up,’ it impedes language acquisition.
 On the other hand, positive affect is necessary, but not sufficient on its own, for acquisition to take place.

 Finally, the less important Natural Order hypothesis is based on research findings that suggested that the acquisition of grammatical structures follows a ‘natural order’ which is predictable.

-For a given language, some grammatical structures tend to be acquired early while others are late.
+For a given language, some grammatical structures tend to be acquired early, while others are late.

-This order seemed to be independent of the learners’ age, L1 background, conditions of exposure, and although the agreement between individual acquirers was not always 100% in the studies, there were statistically significant similarities that reinforced the existence of a Natural Order of language acquisition.
+This order seemed to be independent of the learners’ age, L1 background, and conditions of exposure, and although the agreement between individual acquirers was not always 100% in the studies, there were statistically significant similarities that reinforced the existence of a Natural Order of language acquisition.

 Krashen, however, points out that the implication of the natural order hypothesis is not that a language program syllabus should be based on the order found in the studies.